dyvenia/viadot/docs/user_guide/adding_prefect_flow.md

+# Adding a Prefect flow

 Let's assume that we've finished adding our source `PostgreSQL`.
 We want to use it in our flow `postgresql_to_adls`.
 This flow will take a table from the PostgreSQL database using our previously defined source and upload it to the Azure Data Lake.
-We will have to create a task that will take our data from the PostgreSQL database and put it into flow, where the task sending data to the Azure Data Lake already exists.
+We will have to create a task that will take our data from the PostgreSQL database and put it into flow.
+The flow will consist of two tasks:

+- `postgresql_to_df` - Which return data from the PostgreSQL database in DataFrame.
+- `df_to_adls` - Which upload the DataFrame into Azure Data Lake.

+To simplify the guide, let's assume that task `df_to_adls` already exists, and we only have to add task `postgresql_to_df`.

 ## Adding prefect task for general source